 Estrogen is the Star - First half of the cycle

-So you’re on day 5-15 of your cycle and you’re feeling a little more energized than usual.
+You may be wondering, what hormone gives you energy?
+You’re on day 5-15 of your cycle and you’re feeling a little more energized than usual.
 This is because estrogen is kicking into high gear!
+Estrogen and energy levels go hand in hand.
 Use this hormone surge to your advantage and try some of the following exercises.
-Also, since ‘tis the season, we’ve thrown in some holiday activities as well.

 Running or Speed Walking

 Running, jogging, speed walking or any kind of cardio is perfect for when estrogen is high.
 Your body feels more activated and can push through harder cardio routines during this time.
 Plus, cardio is great for getting that endorphin release, helping you to feel happier and healthier.

 If you like to move heavy weights, now is the time to do so!
 Estrogen boosts strength and circulation, allowing your body to work at its max potential.
 Go for the heavier weight with lower sets during the follicular phase and lighter weights with longer sets during your luteal phase when progesterone is queen.

 Progesterone Takes Over - Second half of cycle

 The Luteal Phase occurs after ovulation and is usually cycle days 16-28, in regular cycles.
 This is when progesterone flows from the follicle that released the egg during ovulation.
 Progesterone and energy levels that are high do not go together.
 High octane activities are not recommended during the luteal phase.
 This is the time for reflective, calming, creative activities that boost your sense of well-being.

 You probably guessed this was coming!
 Yoga is awesome for when progesterone is elevated.
 Plus, yoga can help relax the muscles and stretch out those estrogen cardio-aches-and-pains.
 Plus, yoga can help provide a much needed center during all the holiday madness when stress threatens to break the calm barrier.